neonmik/Wave-Machine-Firmware/README.md

     - Arp: Move back to HW core, and try and link beat clock...

     - Feature: Check Sustain pedal functions.
+        - Bug: Normal Keys - When pressing notes as you release the sustain, notes get released too.
+        - Bug: